kenzonobre/Evolutionary-fish/README.md

 #### Random Predation

-The random predation consists of taking the worst individual (boid) of a generation and substitue it with a complete random individual.
+The random predation consists of taking the worst individual (boid) of a generation and substitute it with a complete random individual.

 #### Strategies details